coniferprod/sevenate-rs/README.md

 ### Using const generics

-When [const generics](https://doc.rust-lang.org/reference/items/generics.html#const-generics) were stabilized in Rust, I tried to implement a trait that has `const` parameters for the start and end of the range.
+When [const generics](https://doc.rust-lang.org/reference/items/generics.html#const-generics) were stabilized in Rust, I tried to implement a struct that has `const` parameters for the start and end of the range.
 That ended up looking really ugly and was cumbersome to use: